-In the primary loop (yellow), water is pumped through the reactor core and heated by the fission process that occurs within the fuel rods.
+In the primary loop (yellow), water is pumped through the reactor core and is heated.
 The water is kept under high pressure to prevent it from boiling.
-The heated water from the reactor is passed through tubes inside four steam generators, where the heat is transferred to a secondary loop.

-The water in the secondary loop (pink)
+The heated water is pumped to a steam generator, where the heat is transferred to a secondary loop of water.
+The water in the secondary loop (pink) boils to produce steam.
+The steam is piped to the turbines.
+The force of the expanding steam drives the turbines, which spin a magnet in a coil of wire (the generator) to generate electric power.